php-dev-br/laravel-doc-pt-br/eloquent.md

 <a name="observers"></a>
 ### Observers

-#### Defining Observers

 If you are listening for many events on a given model, you may use observers to group all of your listeners into a single class.
 Observers classes have method names which reflect the Eloquent events you wish to listen for.
 Each of these methods receives the model as their only argument.
-The `make:observer` Artisan command is the easiest way to create a new observer class:

-    php artisan make:observer UserObserver --model=User

-This command will place the new observer in your `App/Observers` directory.
-If this directory does not exist, Artisan will create it for you.
-Your fresh observer will look like the following:
+Laravel does not include a default directory for observers, so you may create any directory you like to house your observer classes:

     <?php